howl-anderson/vimapt/ROADMAP.md

 * VPB not support binary file, so packages contain binary files (mainly image files) are not supported (e.g. vim-colors-solarized package)
 ### Leak support for outer dependency check or auto-installer
 * Don't support outer dependency check, so package's requirement may not met (e.g. jedi-vim package need jedi package which is an outer dependency).
-* Don't support compile, so package's can't compile themself during the install (e.g. you-complete-me need compile during the dependency).
+* Don't support compile, so package's can't compile them-self during the install (e.g. you-complete-me need compile during the dependency).

 # version 0.2
-* add new package format `vap', which is abbrevation from `VimApt's Package`. which will support binary file.
+* add new package format `vap`, which is abbreviation from `VimApt's Package`. which will support binary file.
 * this version will not cover the dependency solver or outer dependency checker or package compiler.

 # version 0.3